Table of Contents:

 Examples of notice:

 Sexual harassment is a form of sex discrimination which violates state and federal laws respecting both employees and students.
-The definitions used in this policy will be interpreted consistent with such laws.
+This definition is consistent with such laws.
 Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when:

 Stalking is engaging in a course of conduct directed at another individual that would cause a reasonable individual to fear for his or her safety or the safety of others or suffer substantial emotional distress.
-A course of conduct consists of at least two acts.
+A course of conduct consists of at least two acts, including but not limited to, those in which the respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about the complainant, or interferes with the complainant’s property.

 Incapacitated/incapacitation is a mental state in which an individual cannot make rational decisions because they lack the capacity to give knowing consent.
 Such incapacitation may be caused by alcohol or other drug use, sleep or unconsciousness, or physical or mental impairment.